wireapp/wire-server-deploy/offline/docs.md

 #### Bring your own certificates

-if you generated your SSL celsrtificates yourself, there are two ways to give these to wire:
+if you generated your SSL certificates yourself, there are two ways to give these to wire:

 ##### From the command line
 if you have the certificate and it's corresponding key available on the filesystem, copy them into the root of the Wire-Server directory, and: